 Preventing infestations is much safer and easier than treating a dangerous illness once it has taken hold.
-Bring your pet to Windermere Animal Hospital for the pest and parasite prevention he needs.
-Our pet hospital can provide topical or oral medications, and in some cases collar-based preventatives, to make sure fleas and ticks have no chance to thrive and cause disease.
-It's equally important to start your pet on heartworm preventatives as early as he can tolerate them.
+Bring your pet to Cumming animal hospital for the pest and parasite prevention.
+Our Pet Hospital Cumming can provide topical or oral medications, and in some cases collar-based preventatives, to make sure fleas and ticks have no chance to thrive and cause disease.
+It's equally important to start your pet on heart worm preventatives as early as they can tolerate them.
 Many of these drugs also offer protection against other types of digestive parasites.
 Our vet clinic can prescribe the perfect plan to help your pet stay safe and healthy.

-Count on the top-quality vet care at Windermere Animal Hospital to help your pet remain free of pests and parasites.
-Call our veterinarian in Cumming, GA at 770-887-0676!
+Count on the top-quality vet care at Animal Hospital Cumming to help your pet remain free of pests and parasites.
+Call our Veterinarian Cumming at 770-887-0676!